Selecting Custom Function

 3. Check if function parameters are set correctly using the Check Syntax button.
 If everything is set up correctly, the appropriate message is displayed, otherwise an error message is displayed.

-User Function Example
+Custom Function Example

 The example shows executing a DBMS command, which key is sent as a constant custom parameter.
 The DBMS command contains parameters, which identifiers match with identifiers of the dictionaries used as function block parameters.